 - (1) Each application for a subdivision shall have all required submittals before it is accepted as a complete application.
-No application for the next stage of the subdivision process shall be accepted until such time as the City has approved the application for the previous stage of the development. - (2) There shall be no presumption of approval of any aspect of the process. - (3) No application shall be accepted for any approval stage if the time limit has expired on the previous approval stage. - (4) The planning commission may request specific information found to be incomplete in its review and table further action until the information is submitted. - (5) A denial shall include written findings of fact and decision.
+No application for the next stage of the subdivision process shall be accepted until such time as the City has approved the application for the previous stage of the development. - (2) There shall be no presumption of approval of any aspect of the process. - (3) No application shall be accepted for any approval stage if the time limit has expired on the previous approval stage. - (4) The planning commission may request specific information found to be incomplete in its review and table further action until the information is submitted.
+The City may require additional information to ensure compliance with current ordinances, applicable standards and specifications, or do not contain complete information in a manner consistent with current Utah Code requirements.
+(Utah Code Ann. §10-9a-604.2 (2023)) - (5) A denial shall include written findings of fact and decision.
 Denial may be based, in addition to other reasons of good cause, upon incompatibility with the general plan, lack of a culinary water supply, insufficient fire suppression system, geological concerns, location, incompatibility with surrounding land uses, the inability of city service or utility providers to provide public services, or the adverse effect on the health, safety, and general welfare of the city and its residents. - (6) Appeals of the decision of a planning commission on any subdivision shall be made in writing to the city council within 30 days of the decision.